On Stein's test of uniformity on the hypersphere: Asymptotic results

-Further, the results for the random field $W_n$ are simplified.
+Further, the results for the random field $W_n$ simplify.
 A key advantage in these remarks is that the spherical harmonic coefficients $\beta_k$ are determined in explicit form for alternatives such as the $\mathrm{vMF}$ distribution, so the asymptotic distribution is available without numerically approximating the coefficients $\beta_{r,k}$.

 \begin{remark} With the same notation as in Remark~\ref{rem:cov_gen} we write the covariance matrix $\mathbf{K}_m$, corresponding to the kernel $K'$ in Theorem~\ref{thm:3mgf}, as

 More generally, for two fixed vectors $\bs,\bt\in\Spp$, the kernel is expressed as